Faculty application for new organ handrail dated 28th July 2020. Click here for details

 Any organisation needs to have a mechanism to oversee its decisions and finances and the church is no exception.
 In order to do this effectively within the Parish, there are two meetings held annually, before April 30th.
 These are:

-Meeting for the Election of Churchwardens - to be held on 3rd April 2019
+Meeting for the Election of Churchwardens - due to Covid will be held in October 2020

-The Annual Parochial Church Meeting (APCM) – to be held on 3rd April 2019
+The Annual Parochial Church Meeting (APCM) – due to Covid will be held in October 2020

 The documents that we look at are:

 The Meeting for the Election of Churchwardens (previously known as the Vestry Meeting)

 The election of churchwardens is the only matter decided at this meeting, which can be attended by anyone who is on the Electoral Role of the Parish, or resides in the Parish and is on the Register of Local Government Electors.